AngeloPF69/TestGit/README.md

-    getFirstItemCoords(sRecipe) Returns the column and line=0 of the first item in the recipe. getInvRecipe() Builds a table with items and their position (the recipe). getMaxCraft() Returns maximum limit to craft the recipe on inventory.
+    getFirstItemCoords(sRecipe) Returns the column and line=0 of the first item in the recipe. getInvRecipe() Builds a table with items and their position (the recipe). getMaxCraft() Returns maximum limit to craft the recipe on inventory. setCraftSlot(nSlot) Sets the craft resulting slot, in tRecipes CSlot

 ## Rotations: